albetnov/vue-tik/README.md

 })
 ```

-> Even though you can do above tips, I am still unsure if the menu will also gone?
+> Even though you can do above example, I am still unsure if the menu will also gone?
 Perhaps I should provide the official API to perform that.
 Well that's a plan for sure.

 The recommended way is of course to use the content from `getContent` or `getContentJson` API and transforms it manually or use Server Side Integration to do it automatically for you (Coming Soon).